Neranjan98/neranjan98/README.md

 - 👨‍💻 Backend Software Engineer with a strong passion in system design, specializing in architecting robust, scalable and reliable cloud-native software solutions.

 ## 🎓 What do I have:
-- Master of Science in Information Systems, University of Cincinnati, OH, USA
+- Master of Science in Information Systems, University of Cincinnati, OH, US

 ## 💼 Where have I worked:
 - Software Engineer @ EY, India